There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 45 23 59 42

-The delightful café off a courtyard in the Swedish Institute serves open-faced sandwiches and a cinnamon roll with cardamom.
+The delightful café off a courtyard in the Swedish Institute serves open-faced sandwiches and an addictive cardamom-specked cinnamon roll.

 11 rue Payenne